-Complaints in categories 1 and 2 above will be investigated by Mr Peter Clark, Chair of Governors or a suitably skilled governor.
-For complaints received in category 3, the clerk will seek advice from the local authority (or Diocese of Chichester Education Board if appropriate) as to how the complaint should be dealt with and the complainant will be advised accordingly.
+Complaints in categories 1 and 2 above will be investigated by the Co-Chair of governors or a suitably skilled governor.
+For complaints received in category 3, the clerk will seek advice from the local authority (or Chichester Diocese if appropriate) as to how the complaint should be dealt with and the complainant will be advised accordingly.

-The Chair of Governors / nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting would be helpful.
+The chair of governors / nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting would be helpful.

-At the conclusion of the investigation, the Chair of Governors / nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
+At the conclusion of the investigation, the chair of governors / nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
 If they are unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will refer to actions taken to investigate the complaint and an explanation of the outcome and the reason(s) for it.
-Where appropriate, it will include details of actions Skylark Federation will take to resolve the complaint and any other actions the school will take to improve policy and practice.
+Where appropriate, it will include details of actions Skylark

+Federation will take to resolve the complaint and any other actions the school will take to improve policy and practice.